OtherRealms/Shot-Manager-Guide/index.rst

 .. image:: Deadline.JPG

 Requirements:

 * Deadline Monitor 10+
 * Deadline worker 10+

 Thinkbox Deadline is a network distributed rendering and management software owned by Amazon.
 It is free but requires an AWS account and personal details for verification.
 Shot Manager provides a custom plug-in for Deadline 10.3+ and Deadline submitter within Blender.
-Cloud rendering is not recommended using this module, instead shots should be exported as separate Blend files using Batch Export see :ref:`Batch Export<batch-export>`.
+Cloud rendering is not recommended using this module, instead shots should be exported as separate Blend files using Batch Export see :ref:`Batch Export`.

 The Deadline Repository must be installed on a shared location.
 Each render node should have the most recent version of Shot Manager installed.
 The Deadline render Client/worker must be installed on all render machines and Deadline Monitor should be installed and accessible by the 'Master' PC.
 Shots should be submitted using the Master PC. https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/install-db-repo.html